 - Can you get it down to one page?
-Not required – but this will help you avoid information overload.
+Not required—but doing so reduces the risk of information overload.

-Now you’ve created your project status report and it’s ready for sending.
-Well done!
-Here are some tips to ensure it’s received positively by the team and your client.
+Now you’ve created your project status report and it’s ready for sending—well done!
+Here are some tips to ensure that your team and your client receive it positively.

 Add Sugar Before You Send

 What’s important here is that you distribute to your team and clients with a little “sugar”.
 I learned this valuable skill from a boss a few years ago.
 Be complimentary.
 Be kind.
 Go out of your way to deliver this status report with a dose of written cheer.
 In other words, avoid sounding like a robot.

 Including a thoughtful note to accompany your status report versus simply a link to “look here” increases the likelihood that stakeholders will react positively to—and take the time to read—your report.

 It’s common practice to issue status reports concurrently with a status report meeting.
 The report serves as the agenda for the meeting, guarantees that your stakeholders review the contents, and also becomes a “leave behind” item.